pommicket/bootstrap/03/README.md

 `=`, `+=`, `-=`, etc. If it doesn't match any of them, we use the `::s=` (string equals) function, which conveniently lets you set the terminator.
-We check if the line is equal to `"syscall"` up to a terminator of `'&nbsp;'` to check if it's a syscall, for example.
+We check if the line is equal to `"syscall"` up to a terminator of `' '` (space) to check if it's a syscall, for example.

 ## `+=`, et al.